HomeDev GuideRecipesAPI Reference

 Note

-The Optimizely Digital Experience Platform (DXP) contains many features to support you in your daily work.
-Depending on how your solution is set up, some features described in this documentation may not be available.
+Optimizely Digital Experience Platform (DXP) contains many features to support you in your daily work.
+Depending on how your solution is configured, some features described in this documentation may not be available.

 Set up an approve sequence that defines the reviewers.
 An administrator sets up the sequence and can specify any number of approval steps and any number of reviewers in each step.

-When an approval sequence is defined, the approval process is started when a user performs one of the actions that trigger the Change approvals.
-When the process is started, the change must be approved or declined (or the review request canceled) before any other change that requires approval can be done.
+When a user performs one of the actions that trigger change approvals, the approval process starts.
+The change must be approved or declined (or the review request canceled) before any other change that requires approval can proceed.

-When one of the reviewers in a step approves the change, that step is considered completed, and the reviewers in the next step of the sequence are notified that they have a change to review.
-The change is immediately applied when all steps in the approval sequence are approved.
+When one of the reviewers in a step approves the change, that step is complete.
+The reviewers in the next step are then notified.
+The change takes effect when all steps in the approval sequence are approved.

 Example: One-step change approval